 Given the lack of teachers relative to the global demand for them, teachers now have more choice about whom they decide to work for.
 They will look for employers providing a healthy work environment.

 Providing a rewarding and healthy place to work for teachers will become a competitive advantage in attracting and keeping really great teachers!

-We take supporting the health and wellness of our teachers seriously, which is why we provide all our teachers with access to our Evolve programme – a teacher wellness service available to our teachers:
+We take supporting the personal growth, health and wellness of our teachers seriously, which is why we provide all our teachers with access to our Evolve programme – a teacher personal development service available to our teachers:

 Learn more about our Evolve programme by clicking here.